Now Reading:

 I had a hard time coming up with a title for this list.
 Though there isn’t a specific genre we can coin for it, I know some films are meant to be our escape portals when we need to break away from monotony, feel a little more, or just bring us back to ourselves when burnout fucks us up.
 When we’re on EP 23 of 2020: The Dystopian Series, who isn’t tired?

-It’s easy to disconnect, but films can do the extreme sport of reconnecting to emotions for us. we’re doing the extreme sport of reconnecting with your emotions for you.
+It’s easy to disconnect, but films can do the extreme sport of reconnecting with emotions for us. we’re doing the extreme sport of reconnecting with your emotions for you.
 If we run out of energy, here’s a list of films that could help us see the world a little differently.
-Unique storylines, memorable characters and hard-hitting themes?
+Unique storylines, memorable characters, and hard-hitting themes?
 Give us everything.
 Is this a sequel to our list of films for a good cry?
 Possibly.

 “Shirkers” (2018)